Education

 Elementary and secondary education

-Between 2016 and 2018, Indigenous Services Canada (ISC) supported community-level engagement with First Nations and co-developed a transformed policy and funding approach for First Nations elementary and secondary education to better support the needs of students who live on reserves.
-These engagements were led by First Nations organizations and provided community members with the opportunity to share their views on how to improve First Nations student success.
+Between 2016 and 2018, Indigenous Services Canada (ISC) supported community-level engagement with First Nations and co-developed a transformed policy and funding approach for First Nations elementary and secondary education to better support the needs of students ordinarily resident on reserve.
+These engagements, led by First Nations organizations, provided community members with the opportunity to share their views on how to improve First Nations student success.

 Implemented as of April 1, 2019, with subsequent investments in 2021, 2022, and 2024 the co-developed framework:

-• supports the development of regional education agreements to respond to the education goals and priorities set by participating First Nations communities have set
+- supports the development of regional education agreements to respond to the education goals and priorities set by participating First Nations communities

-This transformed funding approach for elementary and secondary education has resulted in an 80% increase in education funding for First Nations on reserves from 2015 to 2016 and 2022 to 2023.
+This transformed funding approach for elementary and secondary education has resulted in a 112% increase between 2015 to 2016 and 2024 to 2025 in education funding for First Nations on reserve.

-Additionally, since 2016 and as of December 31, 2023, ISC has invested $2.07 billion of targeted funds, excluding operating expenses, to support 310 school-related infrastructure projects, 180 of which are complete.
-These projects will result in the construction or renovation of 224 schools, 151 of which are complete, and benefit approximately 36,000 students:
+Since 2016 and as of June 30, 2025, ISC has invested $2.29 billion of targeted funds (excluding operating expenses) to support 337 school-related infrastructure projects, 214 of which are complete.
+These projects will result in the construction or renovation of 236 schools, benefitting approximately 40,000 students:

-• construction of 71 new schools, benefitting approximately 17,000 students, 48 of which are complete
+- the construction of 77 new schools (benefitting approximately 19,000 students), 58 of which are complete

-• renovations or upgrades to 153 existing schools, benefitting approximately 19,000 students, 103 of which are complete
+- renovations or upgrades to 159 existing schools (benefitting approximately 21,000 students), 113 of which are complete

 Post-secondary education